Farzad-R/LLM-Zero-to-Hundred/LLM-Fine-Tuning/README.md

-# FIne-tuning: Fine-tuning LLMs on dataset of a fictional company
+# Fine-tuning: Fine-tuning LLMs on dataset of a fictional company

 We use a fictional company called Cubetriangle and design the pipeline to process its raw data, finetune 3 large language models (LLMs) on it, and design a chatbot using the best model.